ismop/dap/doc/api/device_aggregations.md

         "id": numerically unique id (e.g. 1),
-        "custom_id": external identifier of the device, specific to the levee installation setup, "placement": geometric coordinates of the device_aggregation, expressed as a GeoJSON data structure, "section_id": identifier of a section the aggreagation belong to, "device_ids": identifiers of aggregated devices.
+        "custom_id": external identifier of the device, specific to the levee installation setup, "placement": geometric coordinates of the device_aggregation, expressed as a GeoJSON data structure, "profile_id": identifier of a profile the aggreagation belong to, "device_ids": identifiers of aggregated devices.
     },  {
       ...